Constructing a Toile

 Curved Center Back

 If you prefer, you can curve the center back to give a more stylized back.
-The other alternative is to just keep the pattern as is and cut the center back on the fold, which does make construction a little faster.
+The other alternative is to just keep the pattern as is and cut the center back on the fold (you’d leave out the center back seam allowance in that case), which does make construction a little faster.

 Finishing the Front Draft